jeltechnologies/sheetmusic/README.md

 With this service you can use geolocation information for free, without limits.
 You can run this service self-hosted, on your own server, or in the cloud.

-Cloud services that provide the same service require signing up for API keys, throttle requests to 1 per second or cost easily 30 € per months.
+Cloud services that provide the same service require signing up for API keys, throttle requests to 1 per second or cost easily 30 € per month.
 The cheaper cloud services most likely use the same data sources as this service.

 ## How does it work?
 The address service is provided as REST interface with a JSON payload.